Sasha: Creative Goal-Oriented Reasoning in Smart Homes with Large Language Models: Introduction

-\textbf{Designing Sasha.} Toward addressing some of the challenges that we empirically establish, we propose Sasha: a \underline{s}m\underline{a}rter \underline{s}mart \underline{h}ome \underline{a}ssistant that leverages LLMs to flexibly and creatively respond to ambiguous user commands in smart homes.
-Sasha's novelty lies in a carefully-designed \emph{iterative reasoning process} that enables it to work creatively to achieve user goals with the devices available while modulating the models' tendency to produce non-sensical or infeasible plans.
-Our design specifically addresses the challenge of \emph{targeting relevant devices} that we reveal in our motivation.
-Our evaluations of Sasha show that it significantly reduces erroneous targeting of unrelated devices while providing consistently higher response quality across different homes, hinting at better generalizability over the naive approach.
+\textbf{Designing Sasha.} Toward addressing the challenges that we identify, we propose Sasha: a \underline{s}m\underline{a}rter \underline{s}mart \underline{h}ome \underline{a}ssistant.
+Sasha's novelty lies in an \emph{iterative reasoning process} that enables it to work creatively to achieve user goals while modulating LLMs' tendency to produce non-sensical or hallucinated plans.
+Our design addresses the challenges of \emph{targeting relevant devices} and \emph{incorporating user preferences} that we empirically motivate.
+Our evaluations show that Sasha reduces false positives and erroneous targeting of unrelated devices.

-\textbf{Implementing Sasha.} We move beyond theory and into practice with an implementation of Sasha in a real smart home.
-We follow a user interacting with Sasha throughout the course of day, showing that the system is able to respond to completely unstructured user commands by working creatively with the devices in the user's home.
-In general, our work leaves room for a diverse and exciting set of applications at the intersection of LLMs and smart environments.
+\textbf{Implementing Sasha.} We implement Sasha in a test home.
+We invite $N=7$ participants to give unconstrained commands during user-generated scenarios, allowing us to gather user perspectives and measurements of the system's performance in a realistic setting.

 In summary, our contributions are as follows: